stonepros/stone/doc/stoneadm/troubleshooting.rst

 ----------------------------

-If something goes wrong and cephadm is behaving badly, you can pause most of the Ceph cluster's background activity by running the following command:
+If something goes wrong and cephadm is behaving badly, you can pause most of the Stone cluster's background activity by running the following command:

 .. prompt:: bash #

   ceph orch pause

-This stops all changes in the Ceph cluster, but cephadm will still periodically check hosts to refresh its inventory of daemons and devices.
+This stops all changes in the Stone cluster, but cephadm will still periodically check hosts to refresh its inventory of daemons and devices.
 You can disable cephadm completely by running the following commands: